Paul Allen- General Manager

 Lance has degrees in Marketing and Broadcast Technologies from the University of Houston where he spent the first part of his life before moving to the Natural State in 2005 to be close to family and friends in Benton, Bryant, and Hot Springs.
 Lance lives in Bryant with his wife Jennifer, daughter Mallory, and their 190lb English Mastiff, Diesel (who you have probably seen at the Travs annual "Bark in the Ballpark").

-2019 marks John's fourth season with the Arkansas Travelers and second as a Corporate Event Planner after spending 2016 as a stadium operations intern and 2017 as Director of Stadium Operations at Dickey-Stephens Park.
+2020 marks John's fifth season with the Arkansas Travelers and first as the Director of Tickets.
+Prior to that he was a Corporate Event Planner for two years after spending 2016 as a stadium operations intern and 2017 as Director of Stadium Operations at Dickey-Stephens Park.
 John graduated from the University of Missouri with a degree in Sports Management.
 While in college, John had internships with the United States Golf Association and Tampa Bay Buccaneers.
 With the USGA, he was a Merchandise Intern for the 2015 U.S. Open at Chambers Bay.
 John spent two summers with the Bucs as a Team Operations Intern during their training camp months.

 John was born and raised in St. Paul, Minnesota.
 He enjoys both playing and watching sports.
 John loves watching all Minnesota and Mizzou sport teams.
 Outside of work, he can be found playing basketball and golf.

-Sophie is entering her third season with the Arkansas Travelers as a Corporate Event Planner.
+Sophie is entering her fourth season with the Arkansas Travelers and first as Director of Group Sales and Promotions.
 Sophie graduated from Webster University in St. Louis, earning a degree in Public Relations with a minor in Media Communications.

 During her time in St. Louis, Sophie interned with Fox Sports Midwest and also worked with the St. Louis Blues as their Marketing/ Digital Media Intern during the 2015-2016 season.
 After graduating, Sophie spent her summer working for the River City Rascals, an Independent baseball team located just outside of St. Louis.